kjiwa/sportszone-exporter/README.md

 ## Overview

 This tool scrapes schedule data from a Sportszone instance and exports it into a CSV suitable for uploading to Team Cowboy.
-It contains some addition customizations for the Greater Seattle Hockey League.
+It contains some additional customizations for the Greater Seattle Hockey League.

 ## Example